 Those hoping for online poker in Illinois will have to wait a bit longer.
-Online Poker Report reported last week that the issue of land-based casino expansion would have to be addressed before legalizing the online game.
+The issue of land-based casino expansion would have to be addressed before legalizing the online game.

 Illinois Senate President John Cullerton plainly told reporters last week that online poker in the Land of Lincoln will happen, but only after live-casino expansion has been complete.